henniferkay/tbUS/README.md

 We provided full code and model selection process in `linear_reg_cases.ipynb`.

 ### Results
 We found that splitting the TB case data into testing and training sets and accounting for time lags produced the most optimal model (smallest MSE).
+Our final model is provided below:

 <img src="Resources/model.png">